aliajahar90/location/README.md

   And congratulation, you have successfully set it up.

-	Now in your activity or fragment wherver you want to get location just override on resume method of activity or fragment and add following.
+	Now in your activity or fragment wherever you want to get location just override on resume method of activity or fragment and add following.

 		  @Override
     protected void onResume() {